Smashburger (restaurant chain): Acquisition by Jollibee

 Growing quickly, Smashburger was by 2013 considered an attractive prospect for an IPO.
 That year, it secured a $35 million debt facility from Golub Capital.
 This capital, in addition to the revenue generated by business operations, was thought to support two or three years worth of expansion by the chain.
 Its CEO said, though, that converting to a public company was a possibility for the company over the long-term.
 In 2015, Smashburger CEO Scott Crane again suggested the company could prepare for its own IPO at some point, saying it had until that point grown 20 to 25 percent and that it was adding 60 to 80 restaurants a year.

-In October 2015, the Philippine-based quick-service operator Jollibee Foods Corporation announced that it had acquired a 40 percent stake in Smashburger for $100 million, in a deal that gave the chain an enterprise value of $335 million.
+In October 2015, the Philippine-based quick-service operator Jollibee Group announced that it had acquired a 40 percent stake in Smashburger for $100 million, in a deal that gave the chain an enterprise value of $335 million.
 Its CEO said the decision to sell would mean more stable long-term growth as opposed to relying on the stock market, which could be unpredictable.
 Following this, Smashburger began additional advertising, renegotiated leases for some of its restaurants and launched a subscription-based rewards program platform called Smash Pass in order to increase customer traffic.
 The chain also introduced Apple Pay, as well as offering specials like a pass that allows customers to buy a $1 burger a day for 54 days in a bid to build loyalty.
 It also introduced new menu items including a turkey burger, tater tots and a "triple double", although the latter prompted a copyright infringement lawsuit from In-n-Out Burger, as well as a class-action lawsuit for false advertising.